ct-js/docs.ctjs.rocks/docs/viewport-management.md

 * when using "Scaling with/without letterboxing", start designing your rooms, graphic assets and UI at a relatively big view size at rooms' settings, e.g. at 1920x1080px, so it will scale down on other resolutions nicely.

 Don't forget to test your UI on different screen sizes and devices!

+## Resizing the viewport

+Usually, it is best to use `ct.fittoscreen` so that it manages the renderer and viewport for you.
+In other cases, use `ct.camera.scale.x` and `ct.camera.scale.y`.

+If you still want to resize the viewport manually, use these parameters (this affects the renderer!):

+* `ct.width`;
+* `ct.height`.

+These can still be used with most of `ct.fittoscreen`'s  modes, except for "expand" mode, as the use of `ct.width` and `ct.height` makes no sense here, because `ct.fittoscreen` overrides them.